TeMU-BSC/Embeddings/README.md

 However, building and consuming specific word embedding models require the setting of a large set of configurations, such as corpus-dependant parameters, distance measures as well as compositional models.

+## Corpora used

+* Scielo Full-Text in Spanish: We retrieved all the full-text available in Scielo.org (until December/2018) and processed them into sentences.
+Scielo.org node contains all Spanish articles, thus includes Latin and European Spanish.
+  * Sentences: ?
+  * Tokens: ?
+* Wikipedia Health: We retrieved all articles from the following Wikipedia categories: Pharmacology, Pharmacy, Medicine and Biology.
+Data were retrieved during December/2018.
+  * Sentences: ?
+  * Tokens: ?
+* Scielo + Wikipedia Health: We concatenated the previous two corpora.

 ## Preprocessing Step

 1) Removing not Spanish sentences by [Lingua] (https://github.com/pemistahl/lingua) library.